The sentimental meaning behind Meghan and Harry's tropical garden paradise

 Following the Oprah interview, the couple sparked a chicken coop trend after sharing the coop (known as Archie's Chick Inn), full of hens that they had rescued from a local farm.
 Alongside the coop and the palm tree, the home has a pool house and swimming pool that is surrounded by verdant greenery.

-And according to the original real estate listing (acquired by Hello (opens in new tab)), the garden is perfect for Archie and Lilibet as there is a huge adventure playground on the estate..
+And according to the original real estate listing (acquired by Hello), the garden is perfect for Archie and Lilibet as there is a huge adventure playground on the estate..

-Megan is the News and Trends Editor at Homes & Gardens.
-She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes.
-As the News Editor, she often focuses on emerging microtrends, sleep and wellbeing stories, and celebrity-focused pieces.
+Megan is the Head of Celebrity Style News at Homes & Gardens.
+She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes, before becoming H&G's News Editor in April 2022.
+She now leads the Celebrity/ News team.
 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
 During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
 She currently lives in London with her antique typewriter and an expansive collection of houseplants.